OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/headlines.md

 ---
 title: headlines
-description: Provides information about how FinBrain Technologies collects financial news headlines from numerous major sources to generate sentiment scores for over 4500 US stocks.
+description: "Provides information about how FinBrain Technologies collects financial" news headlines from numerous major sources to generate sentiment scores for over 4500 US stocks.
 It explores how they use deep learning algorithms for financial analysis and prediction.